GAumala/Sudoku/README.md

 only 2 links away from it.
 This feature reduces the complexity of the problem significantly.

-The proposed solution consists in modelling the problem with binary search tree and search with a depth first algorithm.
+The proposed solution consists in modeling the problem with binary search tree and search with a depth first algorithm.
 This approach is complete, it will find every solution to any given puzzle, but it will be slow, because it is a blind search without heuristics. this algorithm is estimated to be O(2^n).